 Yarrow also makes wonderful dried flowers, and the process is as easy as hanging them to dry in a cool spot in your home.

 Yarrow is popular for wildflower meadows and native plant gardens.
-Its drought tolerance and adaptability make it ideal for this type of low-maintenance planting.
+Its drought tolerance and adaptability makes it ideal for this type of low-maintenance planting.
 You will often find yarrow in wildflower seed mixes.

 Yarrow’s compact size and tolerance for dry conditions make it an excellent choice for rock gardens.
 In addition, its delicate flowers and lacy foliage provide a nice contrast to the rugged textures of rocks and stones.